ckeditor/ckeditor5/docs/features/feature-digest.md

 					Upload Adapter</a>
 			</td>
 			<td>
-				Upload images to your server using the `XMLHttpRequest` API with a minimal editor configuration.
+				Upload images to your server using the <code>XMLHttpRequest</code> API with a minimal editor configuration.
 			</td>
 		</tr>